LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 Mirascope’s response_model

-lets you define the type of responses that you want to receive from the LLM.
+lets you define the type of output you expect from the LLM using a Pydantic class, like Recipe

 in order to specify the LLM’s return type: